grzegorznowak/molecule-provisioning-example/README.md

 I've coded and written this project on a cold Sunday morning between one burst of insomnia and another, so the thing I need the most is a warming, constructive feedback on how this all could be improved.
-Please don't hesitate to suggest updates, as this specific setup is something I've been doing for more than a year now, so a lot of assumed knowledge
-(as well as plain bugs!) might be snuck in here.
+Please don't hesitate to suggest updates, as this specific setup is something I've been doing for more than a year now, and a lot of assumed knowledge (as well as plain bugs!) might have snuck in here.
 Let's keep it as accessible to Molecule/Ansible newcomers as possible.

 #### Also a note on admin/server side of things

-Server-setup roles here are brought from various ends, including by not limited to my own's, and I take no responsibility of the final outcome of running any of the scenarios given out here.
+Server-setup roles here are brought from various ends, including, by not limited to my own's, and I take no responsibility of the final outcome of running any of the scenarios given out here.
 However a stack, very similar to the one presented here, runs happily a production-grade application, so it did get tested in wild already.

 ## Expected Result

-Assume we want a stack with 2 webservers.
+Assume we want a stack with 2 webservers and some connected services spread across the cluster.
-To make things more interesting one need to have PHP 7.1, with the other on PHP 7.3, as we might supposedly be mid migration between versions, and need to test drive the same codebase with two different flavours.
+To make things more interesting we will maintain two versions of PHP, as we might supposedly be mid-migration between versions, and need to test-drive the same codebase against different flavours.

-So we want to provision a webapp cluster, consisting of:
+We want to provision a webapp cluster, consisting of:

 * Webserver with PHP 7.1
 * Webserver with PHP 7.3